WELCOME TO THE HENRY L. FERGUSON MUSEUM ~ FOUNDED IN 1960

 In addition to maintaining its extensive collections, the H.L.
 Ferguson Museum offers annual exhibits, talks, children’s programs and nature trails.

-The Museum will open its doors with regular visiting hours beginning June 26, 2022.
+The Museum open its doors each summer with regular visiting hours beginning June.

-The most recent CDC COVID-19 safety protocols will be followed.
-Any restrictions on the number of people allowed inside at a given time will be posted.
-For special appointments before June 26th, please contact Pierce Rafferty, HLFM Director, at the Museum’s landline, 631-788-7239, or fimuseum@fishersisland.net.
+For special appointments before June 26th and after Labor Day, please contact Pierce Rafferty, HLFM Director, at the Museum’s landline, 631-788-7239, or fimuseum@fishersisland.net.

 Illustrated Talks